 None of these formulas is perfect, but both have been scientifically tested.
 The only caveat is that they should be used only for checking and not as a guideline.
 They work if you write normally.
 If you try to edit a text to lower the score, the results might be incorrect and unnatural.
 For example, if you use short words just to make a text seem easy, it looks bad.

 There are two variants of this formula: Flesch reading ease and Flesch–Kincaid grade level.
 They are equivalent, but one output a score (the higher it is, the easier is the text) and the other a corresponding US grade level.
 We are going to show the first one.

 The readability is generally between 100 to 20.
 A result of 100 indicates a document that can be easily understood by a 11-years old student, while a result of 30 or less indicates a document suited for university graduates.
 You can find a more complete explanation and ranking table in How to Write Plain English.

 An alternative is to use a hack: instead of calculating syllables, count the vowels.
-This hack has been reporting to work for English, but it is not applicable to other languages.
-Although if you use it you lose the scientific validity of the formula and you just get a somewhat accurate number.
+This hack has been reported to work for English, but it is not applicable to other languages.
+Although, if you use it, you lose the scientific validity of the formula and you just get a somewhat accurate number.

 The general structure of the formula has been applied to other languages (e.g., Flesch-Vacca for Italian), but each language have different coefficients.